 Boxing Day takes place on December 26th and is only celebrated in a few countries; mainly ones historically connected to the UK (such as Canada, Australia, South Africa and New Zealand) and in many European countries.

 It was started in the UK about 800 years ago, during the Middle Ages.
 It was the day when the alms box, collection boxes for the poor often kept in churches, were traditionally opened so that the contents could be distributed to poor people.
-Some churches still open these boxes on Boxing Day
+Some churches still open these boxes on the day after Christmas Day – hence the name, Boxing Day.

 Historically, this was also a day off for servants when they would receive a Christmas box from their masters with small gifts.